-Common oral surgery procedures such as tooth extraction, wisdom tooth removal, and the fitting of dental implants require you to watch what you eat and drink after the surgery — but choosing the right food and drink can be a challenging task.
+Common oral surgery procedures such as tooth extractions, wisdom tooth removals, and the fitting of dental implants require you to watch what you eat and drink after the surgery — but choosing the what food you can eat and drink after oral surgery can challenging.

 Since you might be temporarily incapacitated after your oral surgery procedure due to anesthesia, it is possible you will not be able to drive or travel to buy food.
 Be sure to prepare ahead of time by purchasing foods that you will be able to eat in the days, and sometimes weeks, after surgery.
 Although your oral surgeon will take you through the basic foods and beverages you are allowed to consume, consider this guide as a checklist of what to eat and, more importantly, what not to eat.

 Staying hydrated is crucial after any major or minor surgery.
 Sip on a little more water than your normal daily amount to flush food particles away from the affected area.
 Drinking fluids following oral surgery will also speed up the healing process and help to prevent conditions like dry socket.

 However, when drinking liquids, do so by sipping on a cup or bottle.
 Do not use a straw, as the suction could dislodge any dressings on the wound.